HP EliteBook 845 G11 vs Lenovo ThinkPad T14s Gen 6

 Price

-The T14s at $1,249 is $150 cheaper.
-However, it ships with 16 GB RAM vs the EliteBook’s 32 GB.
-If RAM matters, the EliteBook’s $150 premium is worth it.
+The T14s is cheaper.
+But it ships with 16 GB RAM versus the EliteBook’s 32 GB.
+If RAM matters to your workload, the EliteBook’s the premium is worth it.
 If battery life and keyboard matter more, the T14s is the better deal.

 Verdict

 The Lenovo ThinkPad T14s Gen 6 wins for professionals who prioritize the typing experience, battery life, and Thunderbolt connectivity.
+I’d pick it for most office workers without hesitation.
 The HP EliteBook 845 G11 is the better choice if you need 32 GB RAM or prefer AMD’s faster integrated graphics.
-Both are excellent.
-The T14s gets the edge because the keyboard and battery advantages matter every single day.
+Both are excellent machines.
+The T14s gets my recommendation because the keyboard and battery advantages affect every single day of use.